AadarshS9/Artificial-Intelligence/Experiment 04: Breadth First Search/Readme.md

 # Aim
-Write a python program to implement Breadth First Search.
+Write a Python program to implement Breadth First Search.

 # Theoretical Background
 Breadth First Search is an algorithm used for traversing graphs or trees.
 Traversing means visiting each node of the graph.
 Breadth First Search is a recursive algorithm to search all the vertices of a graph or a tree.
 BFS in